NYPL/drb-etl-pipeline/README.md

 You can find the values to these variables from the HathiTrust website (https://babel.hathitrust.org/cgi/kgs/request) and OCLC website (https://www.oclc.org/developer/api/keys.en.html) or ask other developers for assistance on attaining these values.

-The `local.yaml` file (host names are localhost) referenced below and the `local-compose.yaml` file (host names are docker container names) referenced in the `docker-compose.yml` file include other sensitive data such as NYPL API and AWS credentials.
-Please reach out to one of the backend developers for these files.
+The `local.yaml` file (host names are localhost) referenced below and the `local-compose.yaml` file (host names are docker container names) referenced in the `docker-compose.yml` file do not include other sensitive data such as NYPL API and AWS credentials.
+Instead, create a `local-secrets.yaml` file to store secrets that cannot be retrieved from parameter store when developing locally.
+Please reach out to one of the backend developers for secrets in this file.

 With the configurations set, one of these commands should be run: `make up` or `docker compose up`.
 These commands will run the `docker-compose.yml` file in the codebase.
 Please ensure Docker/Docker Desktop is installed locally.
 After running one of the commands, a short import process will occur and populate the database with some sample data alongside running the API locally.
 This will allow you to query the API at `localhost:5050` and query the ESC at `localhost:9200`.